arcus-azure/arcus.messaging/docs/preview/02-Features/06-general-messaging.md

     options =>
     {
         // Sets the time period the circuit breaker should wait before retrying to receive messages.
-        // A.k.a. the time period the circuit is closed (default: 10 seconds). options.MessageRecoveryPeriod = TimeSpan.FromSeconds(15);
+        // A.k.a. the time period the circuit is closed (default: 30 seconds). options.MessageRecoveryPeriod = TimeSpan.FromSeconds(15);

         // Sets the time period the circuit breaker should wait between each message after the circuit was closed, during recovery.
-        // A.k.a. the time interval to receive messages during which the circuit is half-open (default: 1 second). options.MessageIntervalDuringRecovery = TimeSpan.FromSeconds(1.5);
+        // A.k.a. the time interval to receive messages during which the circuit is half-open (default: 10 seconds). options.MessageIntervalDuringRecovery = TimeSpan.FromSeconds(1.5);
     });
 ```